Morgawr/yokubi/src/Section2/Part4/Lesson52.md

 Note how adding a copula after verbs and い adjectives is technically incorrect but this type of じゃない lives on its own and can show up after them.
 It’s not negating the predicate, it’s just adding a negative question nuance ("isn’t it?") and behaves like a sentence-ending particle.

-じゃん is a casual contraction of じゃない
+じゃん is a casual contraction of じゃない.